 An oasis of nine luxurious cottages, a restaurant and a beautiful swimming pool with a scenic terrace.
 A place established with great passion, appreciation of local culture and attention to detail that makes life worth living.

 Established by a family who opted to abandon their European life to find a new home in the living heart of Africa; a home inspired by its surroundings and defined byall the best Uganda has to offer, yet beautifully refreshed by its own unique style, and the highest standard of service.

-Welcome to PAPAYA LAKE LODGE!About Us
+Welcome to PAPAYA LAKE LODGE!contact us

 Papaya’s fine cuisine combines culinary traditions from all corners of the world, satisfying even the most demanding connoisseur.
 Every dish on our menu is prepared using only highest quality, fresh products.

 You will enjoy our home-made dishes filled with fruit and vegetables and herbs.
 All of this makes Papaya’s cuisine truly unique.

 Sebastian travels frequently and he brings back new, interesting recipes from every place he visits, constantly enriching Papaya’s menu.
 It gives us great pleasure to introduce each new creation to our guests during unhurried dinner sessions.
 You will be able to enjoy Uganda’s captivating aromas while casually chatting the night away on the viewing deck under the stars.